djangify/our-spot/README.md

 - Album creation so photos can be saved into specific albums, e.g. parks, holiday etc.

-- Personalised recommendations - users receive recommendations for new spots based on previous uploads.
+- Personalised recommendations - members receive recommendations for new spots based on previous uploads.

-- A feed that shows user activity and trending images.
+- A feed that shows member activity and trending images.

 - The ability to follow members and get updated when they post.